qutech/QuMADA/docs/examples.rst

 Measurement Scripts
 --------------------

-Qtools comes with a couple of "generic" measurement scripts suitable for most basic applications.
+QuMADA comes with a couple of "generic" measurement scripts suitable for most basic applications.

 #####################
 Generic_1D_Sweep()